Supreme Guard Command: Organization

 The Command falls under the Korean People's Army Ground Force and is divided into approximately six departments, three combat brigades, several bodyguard divisions, and one construction battalion.
 The unit is composed of 95,000-120,000 personnel.

-Bodyguard divisions are divided into at least two sections, Section 1 was dedicated to the protection of Kim Il-sung and Section 2 protected Kim Jong-il.
-It is unknown if Kim Jong-un has a new dedicated section.
+Bodyguard divisions have been divided into a total of three separate units; Section 1 was dedicated to the protection of Kim Il Sung and Section 2, the '2.16' unit, protected Kim Jong Il.
+Unit 974 is the SGC unit currently responsible for the protection of Kim Jong Un.

-The Command has camps located throughout the country, usually near official residences, and has a strong presence in Pyongyang.
+The Command has camps located throughout the country, usually near official residences, and has a strong presence in Pyongyang where its headquarters are located.
 The Command also monitors key military and party figures to ensure the safety of the Kim family.
-It also coordinates with the Pyongyang Defense Command (with its 70,000 men) and III Corps (North Korea) for the defense of the capital and other strategic locations.
+It also coordinates with the Pyongyang Defense Command (with its 70,000 men) and the III Corps for the defense of the capital and other strategic locations.
 These other military units provide an additional 95,000-100,000 soldiers, plus artillery and armored vehicles, for the defense of the country's leadership.

 Recruitment and training

 According to the testimonies of North Korean defector Lee Young-kuk, recruiters for the Guard look for new recruits in high schools where students are lined up for inspection.
-Physical prerequisites include, no facial scars and a well-proportioned body.
+Physical prerequisites include no facial scars, good height and a well-proportioned body.
 Potential candidates have their family histories scrutinized for party loyalty and good "songbun".
 Once chosen, they are given an ID number while all other records are erased; contact with family is forbidden.
 Only one member per family is allowed to serve as a bodyguard.
+The recruits are selected from high schools in provinces, counties and cities across the DPRK, primarily the so-called "No.1 Schools", and those who are the children of workers, farmers, and KPA soldiers are preferred, especially ones living in rural communities.
+Contact with family members is not allowed for at least 12–13 years.
 Recruits are then taken to special training camps for six months and are trained for a total of two years.
-Training includes, Taekwondo classes, marksmanship, 25 km marches in full gear and special operations tactics.
+Training includes Taekwondo classes, marksmanship, 25 km marches in full gear and special operations tactics.
 According to defector Oh Young-nam, a former member of the State Security Department, the Supreme Guard Command published a 300-page training book detailing previous security incidents.